-A single program faces a clear, large gap, Computer Engineering, for which there are 186 graduates for 1,305 open positions in the state, leaving a gap of 1,119 positions unfilled.
-Of the state graduates, FAMU produced an average of two graduates and FSU produced an average of nine graduates over the last three years.
-Industrial Engineering is a distant second with a gap of 99 (99 combined graduates for 198 open positions.)
-Of the state graduates in Industrial Engineering, FAMU graduated an annual average of four and FSU 15.
-The remaining programs for which the Joint College is providing education at the bachelor's level appear to be associated with no significant workforce shortages within the state, and in some cases are associated with considerable surpluses.
-The two programs associated with surpluses- Chemical Engineering and Electrical & Electronics Engineering- indicate that graduates of these programs are pursuing further education, working in other fields, or migrating out of state for work.
+Industrial Engineering faces the largest gap of 156 unfilled regional positions (296 combined graduates for 140 open positions.)
+Of the state graduates in Industrial Engineering, FAMU graduated an annual average of five and FSU 22.
+A distant second is General Computer Engineering with a gap of 70: two graduates from FAMU and 12 from FSU.
+The remaining undersupplied program for which the Joint College is providing education at the bachelor's level is Mechanical Engineering with a gap of 46.
+Four Joint College programs are associated with surpluses: Electrical Engineering, General Civil Engineering, and Chemical Engineering indicate that graduates of these programs are pursuing further education, working in other fields, or migrating out of state for work.